Home » Treatments/Research » VPPRN Patient-Powered Research » VPPRN Community Dashboard

 Learn More

-At the January 2025 check-in, patients with Takayasu’s arteritis (TAK) reported similar levels of pain compared to those with other types of vasculitis.
-However, they reported fewer flares, higher levels of fatigue and vasculitis symptoms, and a lower percentage indicated active disease.
+At the July 2025 check-in, patients with Takayasu’s arteritis (TAK) reported similar levels of flares, fatigue, vasculitis symptoms, and pain compared to those with other forms of vasculitis.
+However, a smaller percentage of patients with TAK reported having active disease when compared to the Network.

 Learn More

-At the January 2025 check-in, patients with urticarial vasculitis reported similar levels of fatigue and vasculitis symptoms compared to those with other forms of vasculitis.
-However, they reported more frequent flares, higher pain levels, and a greater percentage indicated active disease.
+At the July 2025 check-in, patients with urticarial vasculitis reported similar levels of fatigue and vasculitis symptoms compared to those with other forms of vasculitis.
+However, they reported more frequent flares, higher pain levels, and a larger percentage indicated active disease.

 Learn More

-At the January 2025 check-in, patients with other/suspected vasculitis diagnosis reported similar levels of flares, fatigue, vasculitis symptoms, pain, and disease status compared to those with other forms of vasculitis.
-However, a smaller percentage of these patients reported their vasculitis as being in remission.
+At the July 2025 check-in, patients with other/suspected vasculitis diagnoses reported a higher frequency of flares and comparable levels of fatigue, vasculitis symptoms, and pain relative to patients with other forms of vasculitis.
+Notably, a smaller proportion of these patients reported their disease to be in remission.

 Learn More